The Japan fish market is the biggest wholesale fish and seafood market in the world.

 The outer market is still open at its old location in Tsukiji, more about that later.

-One early, early morning in 2008, together with a few people from my hostel, I decided it was a fun idea to go and visit the Tsukiji market to see what all the fuzz was about.
-This is what we found:
+One early, early morning in 2006 and again in 2008, together with a few people from my hostel, I decided it was a fun idea to go and visit the (then called) Tsukiji market to see what all the fuzz was about.

 There are a couple of different parts to the fish market, and they all have different rules: